microsoft/debug-adapter-protocol/specification.md

   variablesReference: number;

   /**
-   * The name of the variable.
+   * The name of the variable in the container.
    */
   name: string;